Hola! I'm Ysa

 ABOUT

-I am a researcher with a background in law and a growing focus on empirical methods in political science and public policy.
-My research interests lie at the intersection of institutions, inequality, and empirical research.
-I am particularly interested in how law, political behaviour, and public policy shape outcomes in education, criminal justice, and migration.
-This includes using methods such as causal inference, survey experiments, and text-as-data (NLP) to study complex social and institutional problems.
+I am a researcher with a background in law and a growing focus on empirical methods in political economy, political science, and public policy.
+My work examines how institutions and policy design shape economic inequality and unequal outcomes across different contexts.
+I am interested in how laws, political behaviour, and public policy influence different outcomes in education, criminal justice, and migration.
+I use causal inference, survey experiments, and text-as-data (NLP) to study institutional variation and policy changes.
+My research aims to produce empirical evidence that could contribute to debates on inequality, institutional design, and policy effectiveness.

 I am also passionate about science communication.
 As a first-generation student, I believe that knowledge and information should be accessible to all, not limited by academic background.